Sustainable Landscaping Management

-At WKU, we strive to utilize sustainable, best practices, such as, water conservation, storm water management and lower combustion engines, while maintaining the highest level of aesthetic and appeal possible.
+At WKU, we strive to utilize sustainable, best practices, such as water conservation, storm water management, and lower combustion engines, while maintaining the highest level of aesthetic and appeal possible.
 Campus services have replaced all of our gas burning riding mowers with lower emission, bio-ready diesel mowers.
 We are incorporating more drought resistant, native plant xeriscapes, rain garden and habitat gardens.
 Native plants attract a more diverse array of native animal species, further increasing biodiversity within the campus landscape.
 We are harvesting rainwater, using organic pesticides, such as neem oil, in our greenhouses.
-In many of our gardens we have mulched with gravel rather than organic mulches.
-Gravel will not break down and increases water infiltration to the soil.
+In many of our gardens we have mulched with gravel rather than organic mulches, improving the longevity and water filtration.

 WKU's 206 acre main campus is a Certified Wildlife Habitat by the National Wildlife Federation.
 Anywhere from a personal garden to an outdoor workspace can be certified as a wildlife habitat.
 Spaces must prove that they meet provide various elements to help support the nature surrounding them.
 These include food, water, shelter, and places to raise young.
 Sustainable practices must be employed within the space such as avoiding chemical pesticides and reducing exotic species.
 WKU became a Certified Wildlife Habitat in 2017 and has greatly improved on necessary measures to stay true to this commitment.